patbman/CS310/README.md

 # CS310
-A collection of projects from my computer science intro to data science course
+A collection of projects from my computer science intro to data science course from 2017